TextGeneratorio/Text-to-Speech/README.md

-# subtitle-generator
+# speech generator
-Generate subtitles for youtube videos for free with https://text-generator.io
+Generate speech in a wav file from text, for free with https://text-generator.io

 # Setup